aregsar/aregsarblog/blog/2020/my-phpstorm-development-setup/index.md

 ## Configure XDebug for Laravel debugging

-We can configure PhpStorm to debug our Laravel application in Three ways.
+We can configure PhpStorm to debug our Laravel application in three ways.

 One way is that we can can run the Laravel artisan server and configure PhpStorm server connection settings to launch the debugger and connect to the Laravel server.